fdschneider/bexis_traits/manuscript/manuscript.md

 On the other hand, public research funding agencies increasinly demand the publication of data without access restrictions [@swan12; @allison15], but not all scientific databases for functional traits are enabled to comply with this standard.
 The training on compliance with open data standards within the community of environmental sciences can still be much improved [@schmidt15].

 Data brokering services such as the German Federation on Biological Data (gfbio.org) are aiming to ease data publications and standardization for researchers, for instance by providing terminologies and ontologies for environmental data.
-Such ontologies are being developed for plant traits, for instance in the TOP Thesaurus of plant traits that is used for the TRY database.
+Such ontologies are being developed for plant traits, for instance in the TOP Thesaurus of plant traits that is used for the TRY database [@garnier17] and the Planteome database and ontology [@planteome17; http://www.planteome.org].
 On the side of animal traits, few initiatives published comprehensive trait standards and method catalogues, like for instance [@moretti16, betsi].

 Today, several biodiversity data intitiatives are striving for a global integration of ecological and biological information.
 Only few so far developed universal data frameworks for trait data, such as the EOL TraitBank, which is the most general framework to date (Parr et al 2015).
 TraitBank invites data submissions to the EOL database in a structured Darwin Core Archive.